hod25/MagicMirror/pages/index.markdown

 toc: false
 ---

-> ⚠️ Beginning with MagicMirror² version `v2.22.0` all images are based on debian bullseye, before this release the `linux/arm` images were based on debian buster.
-So if you are still running raspberry pi os (buster) on your raspberry pi the new images won't work anymore, you have to switch to the compatible image `karsten13/magicmirror:buster` or update your pi to raspberry pi os (bullseye).

 # MagicMirror²

 is an open source modular smart mirror platform.
 For more info visit the [project website](https://github.com/MichMich/MagicMirror).
 This project packs MagicMirror into a docker image.